arashid-sh/drata-assignment1/README.md

 - Type `npx playwright install` to install playwright browsers
 - Type `npm install` to install dependencies
 - Rename the `.env.template`, in the root of this project, to `.env`
-- Type `npm run test` to run the test.
+- Type `npm run test` to run the tests.
 If you want to see logs in the terminal while running the tests Type `npm run test:logs`
   Note: if you want to run the test in headed mode, change the boolean value on line 33 in `playwright.config.ts` to `false`

 # Report